pthariensflame/agda-fumulas/README.md

-# agda-fumulas
+# `agda-fumulas`

- An exploration of fumulas in Agda—a new perspective on ring theory
+An exploration of fumulas in Agda—a new perspective on ring theory.